yuvalmGS/gigaspaces-wiki-jekyll/xap97net/deployment-on-machine-startup.markdown

 The Starting State should be updated to Automatic.

 {info:title=Firewall environment}
-If your environment has connection problems due to firewalls see [how to set gigaSpaces over a firewall|XAP95:How to Set GigaSpaces Over a Firewall], this page is in GigaSpaces XAP java context, all the relevant described Jvm System properties should be configured inside {{<JvmCustomOptions>}} section of each service configuration file as new Option keys.
+If your environment has connection problems due to firewalls see [how to set gigaSpaces over a firewall|XAP95:How to Set GigaSpaces Over a Firewall], this page is in GigaSpaces XAP java context, all the relevant described Jvm System properties should be configured inside `<JvmCustomOptions>` section of each service configuration file as new Option keys.
 {info}

 # Deploy Processing Unit on Startup